 Conversely you could diversify by purchasing 50 stocks.
 In this scenario you must consider the transaction cost and brokerage commissions effect on the returns of the portfolio and calculate what it’s costing you to even participate.

 Many investors have dangerously over-concentrated portfolios.
 You probably know somebody who only has investments in one country, or one currency, or even in just one company (you might even have company stock options yourself?).
+Unfortunately the majority of investors based in Japan have over 90% of their investments denominated in JPY, and overwhelmingly in Japanese Unit Trusts.
 Funds are able to mitigate this risk by diversifying across numerous asset classes in a cost-efficient manner without being subjected to excess costs or over-exposure to one underlying asset.

 Buying into a collective investment like a fund enables you to participate in the growth of numerous underlying assets, handpicked by a team of professionals.
 You may feel comfortable with hand-picking UK equity, or perhaps US fixed-interest securities, but would feel more comfortable having the assistance of the professionals in Brazil when taking positions in Brazilian securities, or leaving the decisions to the teams based in Hong Kong when looking to invest in Hong Kong.
 Funds allow you to hand-pick professionals in potentially hard-to-access markets, and then benefit from their regional expertise.

 Percentage of Households holding Mutual Funds